Get to know the resort

 Payment Terms and Construction Guarantees

-For those new build off plan constructions still available you will be required to pay at key stages which vary slightly between apartments and chalets as well as developers.
-The basic rule of thumb applies:
+For those new build off plan constructions still available (Canton Uri) you will be required to pay at key stages.Please ask for more information.

 For those buying a resale property, as is the case in France there are no guarantees the property is sold as seen.